 All University of Detroit Mercy School of Dentistry Clinic Policies may be found in the University of Detroit Mercy School of Dentistry Clinic Policy and Procedure Manual.
-This document is available from the Office of Clinic Administration.

 STUDENT BACKGROUND CHECK

 I. Applicability

 This policy applies to applicants to, or students enrolled in, an educational program that includes or may include at a future date, assignment to a clinical health care facility.
 Visiting students who enroll in courses with such an assignment are also subject to the policy.